 The content and delivery of our curriculum helps to promote and instil these values.
 In addition to the opportunities as detailed in each year group’s curriculum pathway, we also take opportunities to promote these values through our Spiritual, Moral, Social and Cultural (SMSC) curriculum and Personal Development Programme (PDP).

 Our assemblies are diverse and promote and reinforce traditional values, especially those of respect and tolerance.
 Regular assemblies are delivered on e-safety, anti-bullying, participation in charity work and topical issues.

 Our Vertical Tutoring / Personal Development Curriculum (PDP)

 Mutual respect is a vital part of our vertical tutoring programme.
 Our students are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, for example through our E-Safety policy and PDP work on ‘Keeping Myself Safe’.

 Our Religious Studies Curriculum (RS)

-Tolerance of those of different faiths and beliefs is promoted in RS as our students gain a greater understanding of religious diversity and practices for those religions represented in the UK.
+Tolerance of those of different faiths and beliefs is promoted in RS and Cultural Studies as our students gain a greater understanding of religious diversity and practices for those religions represented in the UK.
 Planning for RS is directed by the Standing Advisory Council for Religious Education (SACRE) - Agreed Syllabus for Religious Education.

 Our Physical Education Curriculum (PE)